Configure HTTPS on an Azure Front Door (classic) custom domain

 Azure Front Door (classic) will be retired on March 31, 2027.
 To avoid any service disruption, it is important that you migrate your Azure Front Door (classic) profiles to Azure Front Door Standard or Premium tier by March 2027.
 For more information, see Azure Front Door (classic) retirement.

-This article shows how to enable the HTTPS protocol for a custom domain that's associated with your Front Door (classic) under the frontend hosts section.
-By using the HTTPS protocol on your custom domain (for example, https://www.contoso.com), you ensure that your sensitive data is delivered securely via TLS/SSL encryption when it's sent across the internet.
-When your web browser is connected to a web site using HTTPS, it validates the web site's security certificate and verifies if issued by a legitimate certificate authority.
-This process provides security and protects your web applications from malicious attacks.
+This article explains how to enable HTTPS for a custom domain associated with your Front Door (classic).
+Using HTTPS on your custom domain (for example, https://www.contoso.com) ensures secure data transmission via TLS/SSL encryption.
+When a web browser connects to a website using HTTPS, it validates the website's security certificate and verifies its legitimacy, providing security and protecting your web applications from malicious attacks.

-Some of the key attributes of the custom HTTPS feature are:
+Key attributes of the custom HTTPS feature include:

-• No extra cost: There are no costs for certificate acquisition or renewal and no extra cost for HTTPS traffic.
+• No extra cost: No costs for certificate acquisition, renewal, or HTTPS traffic.

-• Simple enablement: One-click provisioning is available from the Azure portal.
-You can also use REST API or other developer tools to enable the feature.
+• Simple enablement: One-select provisioning via the Azure portal, REST API, or other developer tools.

 Note